maehrlich1/microhabSel_LC-WGS/README.md

 * Indel realignment? - No, because will use BAQ option in ANGSD (use -baq 2 option!, higher sensitivity)
 * Mapping Quality? -No, do it at ANGSD step and have it depend on the histogram (cutoff of 20 or 25 is good)
 * Remove high depth? - No, do it at ANGSD step
 * Post-filter mapping QC

+Reads of the same sample resulting from different flowcells were merged